- Now Novel Process

 Can you help me submit my manuscript to a publisher?

 Yes and no. While we are not literary or publishing agents and cannot present a manuscript to a publisher on your behalf, we can help you to ensure that your manuscript makes the best impression possible if you wish to submit it to publishers yourself.
-We offer thorough and professional editing services to assist you in perfecting and polishing your novel, and we can also help you with writing personalised cover letters and manuscript synopses that will make an impact.
+We offer thorough and professional editing services to assist you in perfecting and polishing your novel, and we can also help you with writing personalized cover letters and manuscript synopses that will make an impact.
 Please contact us to enquire about our “Publisher Submission Package” if you’re interested in submitting your work to traditional publishing houses.

 Can you prepare my book for online publishing?